This is a short description of my work, and how I spend my time in Brussels and Strasbourg. I’ve attempted to keep it as

 During the working week in Brussels I often host information events in the parliament.
 These are usually, but not exclusively, concerned with health policy issues.
 Because of my interest in these areas I am co-chair of three groups: The European Parliament’s Mental Health interest group, MEPs against Cancer, and the European Alzheimer’s Alliance, and in May 2017 I was appointed Chair of the European Parliament Working Group on Access to Medicines & Poverty Related Diseases.

-All these activities are communicated through my social media pages, and media releases posted on my website.
-Each year I also place one page information advertisements in local papers to keep people informed about my work.
+All these activities are communicated through my social media pages, and media releases posted on my website, and I also place one page information advertisements in local papers to keep people informed about my work.

 Before I finish I want to mention another frequently asked question – which is about our salaries and expenses payments.
 MEPs salaries are paid by the parliament, and we pay taxes in both Brussels and in our member state.
 Actual travel costs are reimbursed, and we get what’s called a ‘per-diem’ payment to cover accommodation and other expenses for each day we attend parliament.
 See this page for a full breakdown of these monies.